Hierarchy problem: UV/IR mixing

+Cosmological constant

 In physical cosmology, current observations in favor of an accelerating universe imply the existence of a tiny, but nonzero cosmological constant.
-This problem, called the cosmological constant problem, is a hierarchy problem very similar to that of the Higgs boson mass problem, since the cosmological constant is also very sensitive to quantum corrections, but it is complicated by the necessary involvement of general relativity in the problem.
+This problem, called the cosmological constant problem, is a hierarchy problem very similar to that of the Higgs boson mass problem, since the cosmological constant is also very sensitive to quantum corrections, but its calculation is complicated by the necessary involvement of general relativity in the problem.
 Proposed solutions to the cosmological constant problem include modifying and/or extending gravity, adding matter with unvanishing pressure, and UV/IR mixing in the Standard Model and gravity.

-Some physicists have resorted to anthropic reasoning to solve the cosmological constant problem, but it is disputed whether anthropic reasoning is scientific.
+Some physicists have resorted to anthropic reasoning to solve the cosmological constant problem, but it is disputed whether such anthropic reasoning is scientific.